niitsuma/ScoreSent2Vec/README.md

-sentence2vec
+scored-sentence2vec
 ============

-Tools for mapping a sentence with arbitrary length to vector space
+Tools for mapping a sentence with arbitrary length with score of addtional informaton  to vector space

-We provide an implementation of the Paragraph Vector in Quoc Le and Tomas Mikolov's paper: Distributed representations of Sentences and Documents.
+We provide an extended implementation of the Paragraph Vector in Quoc Le and Tomas Mikolov's paper: Distributed representations of Sentences and Documents.

 This project is based on [gensim][1].